iMohammad97/iMohammad97/README.md

 - 👋 Hi, My name is Mohammad
 - 👀 I’m an AI/ML Engineer, I have experience in CV, Robustness and Data Analysis
 - 🌱 I’m studying as a master science student in Computer Sciences at Sharif University of Technology (SUT)
-- 🔭 I’m currently working on Robustness in Machine Learning Algorithms
+- 🔭 I’m currently working in parallel on:
+  - Robustness in Machine Learning Algorithms
+  - Anomaly Detection in Time-Series
+  - State-Of-Health (SOH) Prediction in Batteries
 - 📫 how to reach me : mohammadm97i@gmail.com - [linkedin.com/in/mohammadmohammadi97/](https://www.linkedin.com/in/mohammadmohammadi97/)